Anosmia (loss Of Smell): Symptoms, Causes And Treatment

 The abuse of nasal sprays can affect the nasal mucosa, both nasal vasoconstriction sprays and those used as a symptomatic remedy for some forms of allergies.
 Although its occasional use does not pose a risk, abuse should be avoided and, if you suffer from long-lasting nasal inflammation, consult a professional to evaluate other options.
 Nasal surgery, such as rhinoplasty, can also cause this problem to appear.
 Exposure to certain chemicals, such as insecticides and solvents In addition to suffering from zinc deficiency, it has been associated with the appearance of anosmia.

-You may be interested: What is Egestion?
-Definition, Characteristics and Phases
+You may be interested: Keratinocytes: What They Are, Functions and Development Phases of These Cells

 Diagnosis